-Date & Time Location Record Date Т uesday, April 20, 2021 9:00am Pacific Time Close of business on February 22, 2021 princ A list of stockholders eligible to vote at the meeting will be available for review during our regular business hours at our principal executive offices at 345 Park Avenue, San Jose, California 95110 for the ten days prior to the meeting for any purpose related to the meeting, and will be available during the entire time of the virtual meeting.
+A list of stockholders eligible to vote at the meeting will be available for review during our regular business hours at our principal executive offices at 345 Park Avenue, San Jose, California 95110 for the ten days prior to the meeting for any purpose related to the meeting and will be available during the entire time of the virtual meeting.

 ITE MS OF BUSINESS BOARD RECOMMENDATION 1.
-Elect eleven members of our Board of Directors named herein to serve for a one-year FOR each director con. nominee 2.
-Approve the 2019 Equity Incentive Plan, as amended, to increase the available share reserve by 6,000,000 shares.
+Elect twelve members of our Board of Directors named herein to serve for a one-year term.
+FOR EACH DIRECTOR NOMINEE 2.
+Approve the 2019 Equity Incentive Plan, as amended, to increase the available share reserve by 12,000,000 shares.
 FOR 3.
-Ratify the appointment of KPMG LLP as our independent registered public accounting firm for our fiscal year ending on December 3, 2021.
+Ratify the appointment of KPMG LLP as our independent registered public accounting firm for our fiscal year ending on December 1, 2023.
 FOR 4.
 Approve, on an advisory basis, the compensation of our named executive officers.
-FOR
+FOR 5.
+Approve, on an advisory basis, the frequency of the advisory vote on executive compensation.
+FOR 1 YEAR (ANNUAL VOTE) 6.
+Vote on one stockholder proposal, if properly presented at the Annual Meeting.
+AGAINST

-You may participate in the Annual Meeting by visiting www.virtualshareholdermeeting.com/ADBE2021.
+You may participate in the Annual Meeting by visiting virtualshareholdermeeting.com/ADBE2023.
 There is no physical location for the Annual Meeting.
-For more information about the Annual Meeting, please see page 81 of the proxy.
+For more information about the Annual Meeting, please see page 88 of the proxy.